Customizing the macOS menu bar in SwiftUI

 }

-The focused value is optional and nil when no view with a matching .focusedValue has focus.
-This means that we can disable the button when it won’t do anything.
+The focused value will be nil when no view with a matching .focusedValue has focus.
+This makes it possible to disable the button when it wouldn’t do anything.

-However, there is one last thing to consider.
-A window only becomes focused when a view within it is focused.
-Since we just have texts and dividers, the window will not be focused.
+However, in macOS, a window only becomes focused when a view within it is focused.
+Since we just have texts and dividers in our content view, these windows will therefore not be focused by default:

 Disabled menu command

-If we add a text field to the view and starts editing it, the menu button becomes enabled:
+If we were to add a text field to the window, the menu item would become enabled while we edit it:

 Menu command enabled by text field